Childhood Aspirations

 Achieving My Dream

-In undergraduate school, I majored in Elementary Education, Middle School Education and Secondary Education – Spanish.
+To realize my aspirations, I decided to attend Spelman as my undergraduate school.
+While there, I majored in Elementary Education, Middle School Education and Secondary Education – Spanish.
 I studied Spanish as a hobby, I grew up speaking Spanish and didn’t want to lose my skills.
 Majoring in three areas meant taking more than the recommended maximum number of classes and completing three student teaching assignments – one on each level.
 At the end of four years of graduate school, I received my B.A in all three education levels and earned my teaching certificate in all three.

 One of my original teaching certificates before add on certifications